NescienceSoftware/Nescience-Indexing-CLI/README.md

 8. Depending on your selection, determine your Threshold (e.g. 15% = 15) or your period (e.g. Daily = daily).

+9. Done!
+After you enter your threshold/period the algorithm will query your balances and begin allocation maitenence!

 [Back To The Top](#table-of-contents)

 ---